ibm-cloud-docs/EventStreams/messagehub124.md

 ## What are the default security settings?

 By default, when {{site.data.keyword.messagehub}} is provisioned, the user who provisioned it is granted the manager role to all the instance's resources.
-Additionally, any user who has a manager role for either 'All' services or 'All' Message Hub service instances' in the same account also has full access.
+Additionally, any user who has a manager role for either 'All' services or 'All' {{site.data.keyword.messagehub}} service instances' in the same account also has full access.

 You can then apply additional policies to extend access to other users.
 You can either scope a policy to apply to {{site.data.keyword.messagehub}} as a whole or to individual resources within {{site.data.keyword.messagehub}}.
 For more information, see [Common scenarios](#security_scenarios).